About NISONM

 Relationship With PAN

-Our relationship with the parent body, Paediatric Association of Nigeria (PAN), has been cordial—demonstrated by the PAN-NISONM collaboration with MCSP on the Essential Newborn Care Course.
+Our relationship with the parent body, Paediatric Association of Nigeria (PAN), has been cordial — demonstrated by the PAN-NISONM collaboration with MCSP on the Essential Newborn Care Course (ENCC).

 PAN/NISONM Mentoring Scheme

-The mentoring scheme is another initiative of PAN/NISONM to improve the coverage and quality of MNCH services.
+The mentoring scheme is a key PAN/NISONM initiative to improve the coverage and quality of MNCH services at facility level.

-• Monthly supportive visits to improve service quality.
+• Monthly supportive supervision visits to improve service quality.

-• Focus on sustainable improvements in newborn care.
+• Focused on sustainable, measurable improvements in newborn care delivery.